taaviherzog/Optimized-Portfolio-of-Sector-Indexes/README.md

 - Extrapolating year-over-year returns, expected returns, standard deviations, correlations, and covariances **(done)**
 - Portfolio optimization **(done)**

-Through this project, I've learned a good deal about using the yfinance API and even about portfolio optimization concepts such as the dirichlet distribution.
+Through this project, I've learned a good deal about using the yfinance API and about portfolio optimization concepts and tools, including the CVXPY library.
 This has also been a good exercise in beginning to ask questions about the data.